20 September 2022

 On the topic of metrics let’s talk about how advantageous the Metaverse would be for your sales funnel and marketing plans – taking into consideration the example of how businesses made sales opportunities out of the popular AR game Pokemon Go.
 The Metaverse is a connected interface that keeps track of a user’s movements, payments and interactions much like cookies track your searches, bounce rate and metrics on Google, or how the tracking on your phone can monitor your movements in real life via satellite capture data.
 The Metaverse would in essence just be a more evolved version of Facebook which makes its millions by harvesting large amounts of data about users and then charging companies to access the information so as to do targeted ads to the users.
 The users are – essentially – the product.
 And in the Metaverse this would merely be increased, though with a more interactive interface.
 BlockChain would store all transactions, keeping a record of users purchases; where, when and why which companies could link up to marketing campaigns that would be personalized and based entirely on accurate data.
 Much the same as if you had trackers on every single potential customer who entered a shop and you could monitor where they spent the most time, what they looked at, which displays got the most attention, what they picked up then put back down (with tracking monitoring what made them put it down) and then which items they bought, how long it took them to go from the entrance of the shop to the till etc etc.

-For packaging companies, the importance of graphic design in selling a product via the packaging has been growing since the pandemic skyrocketed E-Commerce – for example in June 2020 alone there were 22 billion worldwide visits to E-Commerce websites.
+For packaging companies, the importance of graphic design in selling a product via the packaging has been growing since the pandemic skyrocketed E-Commerce – for example by 2040 it’s estimated that 95% of all purchases will be through E-Commerce.
 Since E-Commerce became the favored mode of shopping coupled with next day delivery options and extensive product choice – Social Commerce has also become a popular selling platform for companies who can connect directly with their communities at the same time, (for more information on how to optimize your packaging for Social Commerce take a look at our article ‘Buy What You Like: Social Commerce‘ for more information).
 The tables below show the growth in E-Commerce over the last few years – the spike (43% growth which is $244.2 billion) occurs over the COVID pandemic period when the only way to purchase products was over the internet.